dabit3/aws-amplify-workshop-react-native/README.md

   let apiUrl = `https://api.coinlore.com/api/tickers?start=0&limit=10`

   if (req && req.query) {
-    const { start = 0, limit = 10 } = req.query
-    apiUrl = `https://api.coinlore.com/api/tickers/?start=${start}&limit=${limit}`
+    // here we are checking to see if there are any query parameters, and if so appending them to the request const { start = 0, limit = 10 } = req.query apiUrl = `https://api.coinlore.com/api/tickers/?start=${start}&limit=${limit}`
   }